 NATIONAL BASEBALL HALL OF FAME

 The National Baseball Hall of Fame lies at the heart of Cooperstown.
-Baseball may not be my favorite sport but I certainly appreciate our National pastime, especially as it relates to my hometown.
-Mobile, Alabama has made an enormous contribution to baseball throughout the years.
-I was pleasantly surprised when I discovered a large exhibit about Mobile native, Hank Aaron at the Hall of Fame.
-Mobile has produced five Baseball Hall of Famers; Hank Aaron, Willie McCovey, Satchel Paige, Ozzie Smith, and Billy Williams.
-That is more Hall of Famer’s than any other city than New York and Los Angeles.
-The Hall of Fame provides visitors with an in-depth look at the game and its players from its beginnings to the most recent World Series game.
+Baseball may not be my favorite sport, but I certainly appreciate our National pastime, especially as it relates to my hometown.
+Mobile, Alabama, has made an indelible mark on baseball throughout the years.
+I was pleasantly surprised to discover an extensive exhibit on Mobile native Hank Aaron at the Hall of Fame.
+Mobile has produced five Baseball Hall of Famers: Hank Aaron, Willie McCovey, Satchel Paige, Ozzie Smith, and Billy Williams.
+That is more Hall of Famers than any other city besides New York and Los Angeles.
+The Hall of Fame offers visitors an in-depth look at the game and its players, from its beginnings to the most recent World Series.

-Exhibits range from the All American Girls Professional Baseball League, the African American pioneers in baseball and Viva Baseball about the Latin American baseball players to the record-breaking moments in the game’s history.
-All the artifacts and memorabilia throughout the museum have been donated by fans of the game and are amazing.
+Exhibits range from the All-American Girls Professional Baseball League, the African American pioneers in baseball, and Viva Baseball about the Latin American baseball players to the record-breaking moments in the game’s history.
+Game fans have donated all the artifacts and memorabilia throughout the museum, and they are truly amazing.

 I had the pleasure of staying at the Inn at Cooperstown during my visit to Otsego County.
-This charming and comfortable B&B is located on Chestnut Street.
-I arrived a bit later than intended and the Inn’s location made it easy to dash out to grab a bite of dinner on Cooperstown’s main street.
+This charming, comfortable B&B is nestled on Chestnut Street.
+I arrived a bit later than intended, and the Inn’s location made it easy to dash out to grab a bite of dinner on Cooperstown’s main street.
 Breakfast at the Inn was delicious and effortlessly presented to the guests.
-My room was nicely appointed with a comfortable king bed, large television and cozy bath.
-B&B’s are a big draw in the Cooperstown area and I would recommend the Inn at Cooperstown when visiting.
+My room was nicely appointed with a comfortable king bed, a large television, and a cozy bath.
+B&Bs are a big draw in the Cooperstown area, and I would recommend the Inn at Cooperstown for a visit.
 Parking was also provided directly behind the Inn.

 https://www.innatcooperstown.com/

-My grateful thanks to Cassandra Harrington and Jacqueline White at https://www.thisiscooperstown.com/ in arranging such an in-depth and wonderful visit to Otsego County.
+My thanks to Cassandra Harrington and Jacqueline White at https://www.thisiscooperstown.com/ for arranging such an in-depth and wonderful visit to Otsego County.
 There is so much to enjoy and discover in Cooperstown and Otsego County!
-I hope that I can return to enjoy more of its rich history.
+I hope to return and enjoy more of its rich history.